Altinn/DesignSystem/README.md

 npm install -g gulpjs/gulp-cli
 ```

-If you are going to work on the style guide kit, you'll need to install these packages too:
+If you are going to work on the design system, you'll need to install these packages too:
 ```shell
 npm install -g gifsicle
 npm install -g optipng-bin